• Skip to primary navigation

 Ingredients for Gluten-Free Molasses Cookies

-To make the cookie dough, first whisk together your flour, baking soda, cinnamon, ginger, cloves, and salt in a medium bowl.
-Set aside.
+To make the cookie dough, whisk together your flour, baking soda, cinnamon, ginger, cloves, and salt in a medium bowl.
+Set it aside.

-Now add the molasses, egg and vanilla extract to the butter-sugar mixture and blend until smooth.
+Add the molasses, egg, and vanilla extract to the butter-sugar mixture and blend until smooth.

-Chill the dough in the refrigerator for an hour, until it firms up and is no longer sticky.
+Chill the dough in the refrigerator for an hour until it becomes firm and is no longer sticky.
 Chilling will allow the flour to hydrate and reduce the grittiness of the cookies.

-Scoop out 1 inch balls of dough and roll each one in granulated sugar before placing on your baking sheet, leaving about 3 inches in between each dough ball.
+Scoop out 1-inch balls of dough and roll each in granulated sugar before placing them on your baking sheet, leaving about 3 inches between each dough ball.

-I can typically get 6-8 cookies on my baking sheet, and you’ll be able to make about 18 cookies.
-Be sure to bake the cookies in batches, storing the raw dough in the fridge until it’s ready to go into your oven.
+I can typically get 6-8 cookies on my baking sheet, and you’ll be able to make about 18 cookies in total.
+Bake the cookies in batches, storing the raw dough in the fridge until it’s ready to go into your oven.

 Bake the cookies for 10-12 minutes or until the edges are set.
 Remove the cookies from the oven and allow them to cool for five minutes on the baking sheet before transferring them to a cooling rack to finish cooling.
 Repeat the baking process with the remaining cookie dough until all molasses cookies are baked.

-You’re now ready to enjoy these wonderful chewy molasses cookies that are loaded with holiday spices and hints of bittersweet molasses.
+You’re now ready to enjoy these wonderful chewy molasses cookies, which, as you can see, are loaded with holiday spices and hints of bittersweet molasses.

-These truly are a festive cookie ready for your holiday cookie exchanges and Christmas parties.
+This festive cookie is perfect for your holiday cookie exchanges and Christmas parties.
 Cookie lovers rejoice!

-To make the cookies look a little more festive, dip one half of each cookie in melted white chocolate and top with colorful holiday sprinkles before the chocolate sets.
+To make the cookies look a little more festive, dip half of each cookie in melted white chocolate and top with colorful holiday sprinkles before the chocolate sets.
+(Read more about which brands of sprinkles are gluten free.)

-It’s such a simple way to elevate these cookies and give them a little extra special something.
+Chocolate and sprinkles elevate these cookies and give them a little festive look.

-Here are some tips to making the best gluten-free molasses cookies ever.
+Here are some tips for making the best gluten-free molasses cookies ever.

 Chill that Dough!
-It’s essential that you chill the cookie dough before baking.
-It will prevent the dough from being too sticky as well as deter it from spreading too much in the oven.
+You must chill the cookie dough before baking.
+It will prevent the dough from being too sticky and deter it from over-spreading in the oven.
 Chilling also will improve the overall texture and flavor of the cookies.
 The flour will have time to hydrate, which reduces grittiness.

 Space Dough Balls Wisely: You’ll bake these cookies in dough balls (do not flatten), so they will spread in perfect circles.
 Be sure to place the dough balls about 3 inches apart and bake the cookies in batches.
 Keep the dough balls refrigerated until you’re ready to bake them.

-Make Ahead Instructions: I always think these cookies taste best on day one.
-But if you want to prepare the cookies ahead of time, simply prepare the dough as instructed and then shape the the dough into balls.
-Freeze the dough balls in a zip top bag.
-When you’re ready to bake the cookies, defrost the dough balls, roll in sugar and bake.
+Make-Ahead Instructions: I always think these cookies taste best on day one.
+If you want to prepare the cookies ahead of time, prepare the dough as instructed and then shape the dough into balls.
+Freeze the dough balls in a zip-top bag.
+When you’re ready to bake the cookies, defrost the dough balls, roll them in sugar, and bake.
 Alternatively, you could bake the cookies, place them in a freezer-safe zip-top bag, and then place the baked cookies in your freezer.
 They will keep in your freezer for up to three months.

-Dairy-Free Option: Yes, you can make these cookies dairy free by using a dairy-free butter option.
+Dairy-Free Option: You can make these cookies dairy free by using a dairy-free butter option.

-Egg-Free Option: I have not tested this recipe without the egg, but if you would like to try it, I highly recommend this egg replacer from Bob’s Red Mill.
+Egg-Free Option: I haven’t tested this recipe without egg, but if you want to try it, I highly recommend this egg replacer from Bob’s Red Mill.

 Other Cookie Recipes You Might Enjoy